Collaboration Policy

 Penalties for Infractions

-If you are caught cheating on a project/exam and if it is your first offense, you will receive a 0 for that project/exam, and you will be reported to the appropriate department official.
+If you are caught cheating on an assignment/exam and if it is your first offense, you will receive a 0 for that assignment/exam, and you will be reported to the appropriate department official.
 If you repeat this behavior and are caught again, you will receive an F for the course and you will be reported to the appropriate university personnel.